darkroom2/mpi-simulator/README.md

 ## Problem

 _Check Erlang's formula.
-Propose a method to calculate what must be the maximum traffic offered to a system in which we have N serving devices and it is required that the probability of loss does not exceed a given value._
+Propose a method to calculate what must be the maximum traffic offered to a system in which we have N serving devices, and it is required that the probability of loss does not exceed a given value._

 ## Solution